ZhuofuLi/ZTF-Jupiter-Trojan-Rotation-Periods/README.md

 ---

 ## Contact
-For any questions or comments, please contact the repository owner, Zhuofu (Chester) Li, at zhuofuli@uw.edu.
+For any questions or comments, please contact the repository owner, Zhuofu (Chester) Li, at zhuofu@uw.edu.